 As required by the Treasury Board Directive on Travel, Hospitality and Conferences and Event Expenditures, this report provides information on the total annual expenditures for each of travel, hospitality and conferences for Library and Archives Canada (LAC) for the fiscal year ending March 31, 2014.
 It also provides the variance explanations from the previous fiscal year in each of these areas.

 This information is updated annually and does not contain information withheld under the Access to Information Act or the Privacy Act.

 Expenditures on travel, hospitality and conferences incurred by federal departments and agencies are, for the most part, directly related to supporting departmental mandate(s) and the government’s priorities.

-The Library and Archives of Canada Act came into force in 2004 and created Library and Archives Canada with a mandate to:
+The Library and Archives of Canada Act came into force in 2004 and created Library and Archives Canada (LAC), whose mandate is to: